-- 1. Site Plan (scale 1" = 10' or 1/8" = 1'), showing the entire property with the location of the building envelope, the proposed structures, driveway, parking area, existing and proposed topography, the location of the septic system, preliminary grading plan, proposed finished floor elevations.
-Also the natural vegetation of the property all trees 25" or more in dcircumference and special terrain features to be preserved such as rock outcroppings. - 2.
-Survey (2' contours or less) by a registered land surveyor showing home site boundaries and dimensions, topography and major terrain features and utility locations. - 3.
-Floor plans (scale $\frac{1}{2}$ " or $\frac{1}{8}$ " = 1') showing elevations of finished floors - 4.
-All exterior elevations (scale $\frac{1}{8}$ " or $\frac{1}{8}$ " = 1') showing both existing and proposed grade lines, plate heights, ridge heights, roof pitch and a preliminary indication of all exterior materials and colors
+- 1. Site Plan (scale 1'' = 10' or 1/8'' = 1'), showing the entire property with the location of the building envelope, the proposed structures, finished floor elevations, driveway including potential culverts, parking area, recreational areas like firepits, hardscape that would include docks or piers.
+The site plan would also include the location and elevation of retaining walls.
+A grading plan should be part of the Site Plan and would show the current elevations and proposed changes to the topography; the expectation is that the grading plan would not alter or impede the natural flow of water on the lot.
+Requests for geo- thermal power must come in the Preliminary Design submittal.
+Also, the natural vegetation of the property - all trees 18" or more in diameter and special terrain features to be preserved such as rock outcroppings. - 2.
+Survey (2' contours) by a registered land surveyor showing setbacks, home site boundaries and dimensions, topography and major terrain features and utility locations.

-5. Any other drawings, materials or samples as requested and two (2) sets of prints which will be retained by the ARC during the design submittal and approval process.
+- 3. Floor plans (scale $\frac{1}{4}$ " or $\frac{1}{8}$ " = 1') showing elevations of finished floors - 4.
+All exterior elevations (scale 1⁄4" or 1/8" = 1') showing both existing and proposed grade lines, plate heights, ridge heights, roof pitch and a preliminary indication of all exterior materials and colors - 5.
+Any other drawings, materials or samples as requested and two (2) sets of prints which will be retained by the ARC during the design submittal and approval process.
 A \$500 fee for the entire architectural process should be submitted at this point.